Home Improvement Program

 Homeowners are required to sign a 5-year Forgivable Loan Agreement that provides for an annual reduction of twenty percent of the amount of the grant, as long as they continue to own and occupy their house.
-This 5-year Forgivable Loan Agreement will be on record with the St. Louis County Recorder of Deeds office as a lien against the property.
+This 5-year Forgivable Loan Agreement will be on record with the St. Louis County's Recorder of Deeds office, with the property, as an Agreement.

 Interested residents should contact the HIP satellite offices to make an application: